coq/coq/doc/sphinx/language/core/conversion.rst

 ι-reduction
 ~~~~~~~~~~~

-A specific conversion rule is associated to the inductive objects in
+A specific conversion rule is associated with the inductive objects in
 the global environment.
 We shall give later on (see Section
 :ref:`Well-formed-inductive-definitions`) the precise rules but it
 just says that a destructor applied to an object built from a